olaven/exam-pg6101/README.md

 that this is OK because the same functionality is achieved, and it is still achieved with Spring Security.
 * I have removed the basic-auth setup that was shown during class, as it caused an annoying login-popup in the browser.
 My assumption is that this is OK, as login with body is still supported.
+* The assignment states that there should be an API to handle user details.
+Since this is a requirement before B-grades/security, I am assuming that this API should be a separate one, and not part of an auth-service.
+I.e. I am assuming that it should have the same role that the movies-API did in the mock-exam.